opensensor/rpi5-resources/README.md

 I started this repository to document the steps and processes to utilize Hailo 8L module on Ubuntu 24.04.

-First, a bit about my setup:  I am using the Pimnoroni Base Duo which gives me 2 M2 slots to the Pi.
+First, a bit about my setup:  I am using the Pimoroni Base Duo which gives me 2 M2 slots to the Pi.

 ## Hardware Setup